Sindhu-Davuluri/Hybrid-Evolutionary-Algorithm-for-Biomarker-Discovery-on-Biomedical-Datasets/README.md

 # MEvA-LightGBM
-An open source biomarker discovery tool based on a multi-objective Evolutionary algorithm and the XGBoost Classifier.
-Benchmarked on 2 datasets.
-One omics and one clinical.
-With MEvA-X the performance of the XGBoost Classifiers improved their overall performance and/or the simplicity of the final models.
+An open source biomarker discovery tool based on a multi-objective Evolutionary algorithm and the LightGBM Classifier.
+Benchmarked on 2 datasets: one omics and one clinical.
+With MEvA-LightGBM, the performance of the LightGBM Classifiers is enhanced, achieving better overall performance and/or the simplicity of the final models

 <h2>Flowchart</h2>
 <img src="representation.png">